 Hurricane season is here!
 Although technology has advanced and storms are far easier to predict than ever before, there is still a lot of spontaneity when it comes to tropical storms.
 It is important to prepare your home NOW in case a large storm develops.
 One of the ways many Floridians can prepare their home for the Atlantic hurricane season is by installing a whole-home generator on their property.

-Residents may be inclined to purchase a portable generator for this upcoming storm season due to affordability.
-However, there are a lot of risks associated with using a portable to power certain appliances, let alone an entire house.
+The affordability of portable generators may encourage residents to purchase them this storm season.
+Even using a portable to power an entire house carries a lot of risks.
 The positives of installing a whole-home generator far outweigh those of purchasing a portable one.

 When a powerful cyclone is heading towards your home, it can be incredibly stressful.
 If/when your power goes out, the last thing you want is for it not to come back on.
 You should be able to depend on a generator to keep your power on.